her/enlighten/README.md

  that dark themes make up the overwhelming majority of available options.
  Indeed, Atom, Sublime, iTerm, all default to a dark background with light text upon startup.

-My eyes, after having grown tired of using dark themes (especially during the day), I began searching for a light theme.
+After my eyes grew tired from using dark themes (especially during the day), I began searching for a light theme.
 In my quest of trying different light themes I found that I was compromising readability for pastel colors, low saturation, and other maladies that kept me from enjoying, and sticking, to a light theme.